gokulm19/gokulm19/README.md

 ## Passionate about
 - 💻 Data Science,Enjoy to exploring machine learning algorithms
-- 🤔 And also enjoy to exploring in the desinging fields and always like desinging
+- 🤔 And also enjoy to exploring in the designing fields and always like designing

 ## I code in